-

 NU6515: Research Dissertation (30 ECTS)

 The clinical practice component forms an integral part of the programme.
-Students are required to attain at least 1,000 hours specialist practice experience of working and caring for patients with diabetes in a variety of environments over the programme.
+Students are required to complete at least 500 hours of specialist practice experience working with and caring for patients with diabetes in a variety of environments throughout the programme.
 This includes consolidating the experiences and opportunities that are available in their own clinical environments.
-The student will be expected to engage in the assessment, planning, delivery and evaluation of care to patients with diabetes with the support of designated preceptor agreed on with the programme director.
-To successfully meet the requirements of 1,000 hours of practice, the student will be required to work, for the duration of the first year of the programme, within practice settings that manage care for diabetes patients.
-If required, it may be possible to arrange clinical placements with the Diabetes Service at the University Hospital Galway which will cover the full spectrum of Diabetes Care.
+The student will be expected to engage in the assessment, planning, delivery, and evaluation of care to patients with diabetes, with the support of a designated preceptor agreed upon with the programme director & clinical facilitator.

 Curriculum Information